 The study also clearly revealed 8 distinct types of salespeople, each with different strengths and weaknesses, and suggested that 3 of those 8 types—Experts, Closers, and Focusers—are consistently the most effective reps on any sales team.
 The sales teams that rise to the top are the ones that figure out how to create effective sales training for every type of sales person they have.

-Techniques for every style of sales
+Effective sales training techniques for every style of sales

 Take Closers, for example, who have strengths in “rising to the challenge, customer interaction, the sales pitch, and presentation & rapport,” but also have weaknesses in “storytelling and company presentation.”
 On one hand, Closers are often able to pull of some very big deals and effectively counter customer objections.
 On the other hand, their smooth-talking style can put some customers off.
 Helping these Closers with light-touch mentoring is exactly what sales managers need to do, but that doesn’t necessarily work across the board.

-Effective sales training for different sales strengths
+The most effective sales training for different sales strengths

 So how then do sales managers train on the strengths and weaknesses of their teams?
 One tactic is to democratize the effort of building effective sales training.
 HBR suggests harnessing the information and insights that sales team Experts have, for the benefit of the rest of the team: